-The ES Faculty: UCSB's Environmental Studies Program employs 17 faculty members (including two distinguished endowed chair positions), many of whom hold joint appointments with other UCSB departments, including: biological sciences, earth sciences, geography, history, sociology and the Bren School.
-Additionally, there are a number of affiliated faculty from other departments who teach courses for the ES Program and approximately 12-15 working professionals (lecturers) who teach 'real world' courses on environmental topics within their field of expertise.
+The ES Faculty: UCSB's Environmental Studies Program employs 19 faculty members (including three distinguished endowed chairs), many of whom hold joint appointments with other UCSB departments, including: Biology, Earth Sciences, Geography, Religous Studies, Sociology and the Bren School.
+Additionally, there are a number of affiliated faculty from other departments who teach courses for ES and approximately 12-15 working professionals (lecturers) who teach 'real world' courses on environmental topics within their field of expertise.
 Visit the ES website's People section for a complete list of ES faculty, their areas of expertise, and detailed biographies and research interests: www.es.ucsb.edu/people